aroberge/friendly-traceback-docs/docs/source/tracebacks_en_3.9.rst

     Traceback (most recent call last):
-      File "TESTS:\runtime\test_type_error.py", line 179, in test_type_error5
+      File "TESTS:\runtime\test_type_error.py", line 170, in test_type_error5
         b //= a
     TypeError: unsupported operand type(s) for //=: 'float' and 'dict'

-    A `TypeError` is usually caused by trying to combine two incompatible types of objects, by calling a function with the wrong type of object, or by tring to do an operation not allowed on a given type of object.
+    A `TypeError` is usually caused by trying to combine two incompatible types of objects, by calling a function with the wrong type of object, or by trying to do an operation not allowed on a given type of object.

         You tried to divide two incompatible types of objects: a number (`float`) and a dictionary (`dict`)

-    Exception raised on line 179 of file TESTS:\runtime\test_type_error.py.
+    Exception raised on line 170 of file TESTS:\runtime\test_type_error.py.

-       177:         a = {1: 1, 2: 2}
+       168:         a = {1: 1, 2: 2}
-       178:         b = 3.1416
+       169:         b = 3.1416
-    -->179:         b //= a
+    -->170:         b //= a
-       180:     except Exception as e:
+       171:     except Exception as e:

             b: 3.1416
             a: {1: 1, 2: 2}